aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-metadata.md

 ## Plugin Metadata Specification

-The plugin metadata is necessary to allow the App frontend to interact with generic plugins:
+The plugin metadata is necessary to allow the App frontend to interact with any plugins:

 - Now: generic setup (installation, update, uninstallation)
   - Allows the frontend to render the necessary fields for the input being required to setup the plugin (e.g., the list of initial members of the Multisig plugin)
-- Future: render an UI in a generic way (buttons, text fields, flows) within the specs of the Open Design System (ODS) (e.g. manage the list of Multisig members or the approval settings)
+- Future: render a UI in a generic way (buttons, text fields, flows) within the specs of the Open Design System (ODS) (e.g. manage the list of Multisig members or the approval settings)

 Currently, two kinds of metadata exist: